 In addition to losing weight, you will enjoy other benefits of IF - that's why even slim people practice it:

-- Unbelievably improved brain function: boosted mental clarity, concentration, learning and memory (Google).
+- Unbelievably improved brain function: boosted mental clarity, concentration, learning, memory and creativity.
 People forget what is drowsy.
 Did you hear about Silicon Valley "biohackers"?
 It's a community of high tech workers who fast for better brain functioning.
 BBC: ...on the days that they are not eating, they get more done in the office.
 They experience an enhanced sense of mental agility and are better able to focus on their work.
 More and more Silicon Valley executives are using Intermittent Fasting as a means to improve health and boost productivity.

 Phil Libin, CEO All Turtles, former CEO Evernote (from his interview to The Guardian):